jhyun0919/EnergyData/README.md

 # Why do we need to Analyze Energy Data

 * Buildings account for a large proportion of energy usage.
-Commoercial and residential building combined account for 41 of national eregy usage in US [1].
+Commoercial and residential building combined account for 41% of national eregy usage in US [1].
 * In order to meet the increasing energy sustainability standards, ‘smart’ buildings are instrumented with sophisticated sensors for fine-grained energy monitoring [2].
-* Analyzing smart meter data in order to identify energy wastage is an important enabler for recovering the installation cost of sensing infrastructure [2].
+* Analyzing smart meter data in order to identify energy wastage can allow us to use energy more efficiently and economically.
+Also it is an important enabler for recovering the installation cost of sensing infrastructure [2].
 * We propose a method for analysing energy data from smart-buildings to make **clusters**, which are grouped with **similar patterns** and indentiy **abnormal ernergy usage events**.